Assistant Professor Position in Climate Prediction and Predictability

-Department of Atmospheric Sciences University of Illinois at Urbana-Champaign
+Department of Atmospheric Sciences at the University of Illinois at Urbana-Champaign

 The Illinois College of Liberal Arts and Sciences is a world leader in research, teaching, and public engagement.
 Faculty in the College create knowledge, address critical societal needs through the transfer and application of knowledge, and prepare students for lives of impact in the state, nation, and globally.
 To meet these objectives, the College embraces and values diversity and difference through hiring faculty candidates who can contribute through their research, teaching, and/or service to the diversity and excellence of the Illinois community.